Deekshithaa-Y-M/Deekshithaa-Y-M/README.md

 👩🏻‍💼I love to understand the story behind data.
 Combining coding skills with mathematical knowledge to derive meaningful insights is what I am passionate about.
 Hence, the choice of my UG degree.

 💻I code in Python and it's libraries which are Numpy, Pandas, Matplotlib and Seaborn.
 I am also skilled in Excel, Tableau and SPSS software.
-I aam good with data cleaning, web scraping, data analysis, data manipulation and data visualization.
+I am good with data cleaning, web scraping, data analysis, data manipulation and data visualization.

 👩🏻‍💻Currently, I am learning SQL and Machine Learning.